Open access policies

 All research papers (including journal articles, conference proceedings, book chapters and similar material), where copyright allows, should be made available in an open access form upon publication.

-All academic staff are required to make their research outputs open access wherever possible through the University repository (Nottingham ePrints):
+All academic staff are required to make their research outputs open access wherever possible through the University repository (RIS):

-- All research papers including journal articles, conference proceedings, book chapters and similar material, either in the form of the author's final manuscript or the formally-published version, where copyright allows, should be deposited in the Nottingham ePrints repository upon acceptance for publication or as soon as possible thereafter.
+- All research papers including journal articles, conference proceedings, book chapters and similar material, either in the form of the author's final manuscript or the formally-published version, where copyright allows, should be deposited in RIS upon acceptance for publication or as soon as possible thereafter.

 - Where it is not possible to deposit an open access version of the full-text of the paper, a record of the publication should be created in the repository with a link to an externally held version.